nragland37/frontend-projects/midterm/README.md

 # <p align="center"> Solve the Problem! </p>

-Your client, Webster University is pursing to have their History of Webster University web page redesigned to increase usability and functionality.
+Your client, Webster University is wanting to have their History of Webster University web page redesigned to increase usability and functionality.
-All of the text, images, and a sample.html (w/table formatting) are provided for you within the Midterm_Local_HostDownload Midterm_Local_Host folder.
+All of the text, images, and a sample.html (w/table formatting) are provided for you within the Midterm_Local_Host.
 As the designer for this project, you will need to utilize all of these files for the redesign of this web page.

 ## Important Note:
 Color styles have not been applied to this redesign.